storyblok/field-type-examples/code-block/README.md

   ```json
   ["JavaScript", "TypeScript", "Elm", "Vue", "Rust", "JSON"]
   ```
-  The options will be sorted alphabetically.
   If this option is omitted, the language select input is hidden.
 - `enableLineNumberStart`: (optional) if set to `true`, users can change the starting line numbers (`content.lineNumberStart`).
 - `highlightStates`: (optional) A JSON array of objects.
 Each object has two properties: `value` (`string`) and `color` (`string`).
 For example:
   ```json